- Assemble a HVPS, including the low voltage and high voltage testing.

 - Install PySerial from command line (command prompt / terminal): pip install pyserial (if you have both python 2 and python 3 on your system, you may need to use pip3 install pyserial).

 - Optionally, if you want to be able to display the custom waveform within the interface, you need to install the Pillow library (pip install Pillow).
 Matplotlib is also required, but usually installed with Python.
 In any case, if these packages are missing, a warning message will be displayed.

 - Get the py-hvps-interface.vx.x.zip from the download page and uncompress it on your computer.

 - to run: python main.py (must be done from the directory that contains the interface files.
 If you have Python2 and Python3 on your system, the command might be python3 main.py)

-- On Linux-based systems, you can use the file GUI.sh to start the interface.
+- Alternatively, on Linux-based systems, you can use the file GUI.sh to start the interface.
 You may need to change the file attribute to give it permission to launch (chmod +x GUI.sh)

 Double clicking on it will launch the interface.
 You can then create a shortcut to your desktop to easily launch the interface.

-- The file install.txt contains more info on the requirement, installation, and configuration on different platforms.
+- The file install.txt contains more info on the requirements, installation, and configuration on different platforms.